WPPOA

 WOODSIDE WALKING TRAILS

-The Walking Trail Group ( WTG) began in August 2008 when two residents met with the WPPOA to discuss what could be done to improve and better define several nature trails within Woodside.
+The Walking Trail Group (WTG) began in August 2008 when two residents met with the WPPOA to discuss what could be done to improve and better define several nature trails that existed within Woodside.
 Subsequent to that meeting we began working with both the WPPOA and the Woodside Development Company to define the existing trails, make significant improvements, and to mark the trails with signs and blazes so that our residents could easily follow the routes.
-We also developed a brochure and maps describing the trails.
-These brochures have been replaced by the maps and trail descriptions contained on this site.
+In subsequent years several new trails were developed.

-The WTG has now evolved into a 75-member loosely organized group who keep in touch by email.
+The WTG is now a 240 loosely organized group who keep in touch by email and thru our website.
 We organize work parties to help improve & maintain the trails and also organize occasional hikes on our trails and on other trails in the Aiken vicinity.
-We maintain or are associated with five trails within or just outside the Woodside community.
-These are Creek Walk, Oakman Trail, Millroad Trail, Hollow Creek Trail and Village Trail.
-Downloadable descriptions and maps of these trails can be found using the link at the bottom of this page.
+We maintain or are associated with 8 trails within or just outside the Woodside community.
+These are Creek Walk, Oakman Trail, Millroad Trail, Hollow Creek Trail, Azalea Trail, Meadow’s loop, The Reserve loop, and the Village Trail.
+When added to the 7-mile perimeter sidewalk, these trails provide 21 miles of walking opportunities within the Woodside community!

 A Guide to Walking in Woodside